-Are you ready to make some pilaf?
+Are you ready to make some rice pilaf with risi?
 You may have taste risotto many times but you should know that turkish pilaf is much different from risotto.
-While risotto is more soupy and creamy pilaf is much more al dante.
-Just try it and you will love love love!
+While risotto is more soupy and creamy rice pilaf is much more al dante.
+Just try rice pilaf with risi and you will love love love!

-8) Turn off your heat.
-Stir your pilav 2 or 3 turns again, cover the lid and wait 30 minutes without touching to rest your pilaf.
+Turn off your heat.
+Stir your rice pilaf with risi 2 or 3 turns again, cover the lid and wait 30 minutes without touching to rest your pilaf.